Trip - Frequently Asked Questions

 association dedicated to the preservation and operation of railway

 Any of our vintage locomotives can be used, subject to availability.

 The majority of excursions will operate behind either engine #703 or engine #136.
-Engine #136 is scheduled to operate Sundays and Holiday Mondays beginning May 19TH.
-Engine #703 is scheduled to operate for weekday departures in July and August (see schedule for specific dates).
+Engine #136 is scheduled to operate most Sundays and Holiday Mondays during the regular season.
+Santa Claus Express excursions are scheduled to operate behind engine #703.
 Please note that operating equipment is subject to change without notice.